Vizzzka/Reporting-Tool-with-Kafka/README.md

 # Reporting-Tool-with-Kafka

 It is Simple Reporting Tool (SRT) for the Twitter data.
 The tool provide some interesting statistics and summaries based on tweets dataset.
-As the underlying temporary storage, Kafka is using.
+As the underlying temporary storage, Kafka is used.

 SRT consists of the following pieces:
 1. Kafka producer which simulates using Twitter API by reading the tweets from the existing dataset and posts them to Kafka.